-Costs incurred related to the Credit Facility, net of accumulated amortization, are netted against the Company's Credit Facility, net of unamortized debt issuance costs" balance in the accompanying Condensed Consolidated Balance Sheets.
-Amortization expense incurred related to debt issuance costs was \$549 for each of the three months ended March 31, 2024 and 2023 and is included in the "Interest Expense" line item in the accompanying Condensed Consolidated Statements of Operations.
+Costs incurred related to the Credit Facility, net of accumulated amortization, are netted against the Company's "Credit Facility, net of unamortized debt issuance costs" balance in the accompanying Condensed Consolidated Balance Sheets.
+Amortization expense incurred related to debt issuance costs was \$550 and \$549 for the three months ended March 31, 2025 and 2024, respectively, and is included in the "Interest Expense" line item in the accompanying Condensed Consolidated Statements of Operations.